 Having read the requirements and understood exactly what has been asked for, the next step is to carefully read through the information provided, all the time bearing in mind the specific instructions given in the requirements.

-The information provided in the scenario is likely to be both numeric and narrative, and could come from many different sources,
+The information provided in the scenario is likely to be both numeric and narrative, and could come from many different sources, such as:

 The information in the question will need to be carefully read and it is important that sufficient time is spent digesting and understanding the information provided.
 Candidates who skim read the information and do not take time to stop and think about the issues raised in the scenario are likely to produce a poorly focused answer which fails to identify the main points.